Jantero93/pokerstars-statistics-script/README.md

 Keeps track of count of played hands for each game. (list above).
 This includes cash and tournament games.
 Doesn't print games which have not been played (count 0).
 This value can be customized from .env file

 Script tries to find localization from your system.
-Fallback value is "en-US".
+Default value is "en-US".
 You can also set this in .env file

 **From tournaments and sit & go's this keeps track on:**